oleng/hugo_github/content/blog/google-api-library-explained.md

     But permission needs to be granted for the project and BigQuery table.

-    This library is API library to read BigQuery table using rpc-based protocol instead of REST API, that will send structured data in a binary serialization format.
-The current supported format are Apache Avro (preferred) and Arrow.
+    This library is API library to read BigQuery table using rpc-based protocol instead of REST API, it will send structured data in a binary serialization format.
+The current supported format are Apache Avro (recommended) and Arrow.
     This API is not for managing BigQuery resources such as datasets, jobs, or tables, only for table queries.
-It manages a streming read session for query to a single table that can be split in multiple streams or filtered subset of columns.
+It manages a streaming read session for query to a single table that can be split in multiple streams or filtered on subset of columns.

     Storage API reference:
     https://cloud.google.com/bigquery/docs/reference/storage